jonasknappitsch/IPCA-asset-pricing/README.md

     pip install -r requirements.txt
     ```
 2. **Run main.py**
+    - At startup, the script requires a WRDS login.
     - The script attempts to download the required datasets automatically from their sources.
 In case if issues, download manually and provide under `data/{dataset}/`.
         - **fnw**: Freyberger, Neuhierl and Weber "Dissecting Characteristics Nonparametrically" (2017), as used by Kelly, Pruitt and Su (2019) "Characteristics are Covariances"
         [Data Source](https://sethpruitt.net/2019/12/01/characteristics-are-covariances/)